yezyilomo/state-pool/README.md

 ```

+**Note:** When you set `PERSIST_ENTIRE_STORE = true`, by default **state-pool** will be persisting all your global state to the permanent storage unless you explicitly specify `persist = false` when setting your global state.
 <br/>

 ## Using state pool without a store(Low level core API)
 Managing global states by organizing them in a single store works great but not everyone likes it, some prefer not having a single central container for all global states.
 State pool allows you to create as many stores as you want and use them anywhere in your application, it doesn't enforce having a single store.

-State pool is not built around the concept of store, it has its own API from which a store is implemented.
-In **state-pool** a store is nothing but a container for your global states, it's more like a variable which hold your global states, so you can have as many of these variables as you want.
+**State pool** is not built around the concept of store, it has its own API from which a store is implemented.
+In **state-pool** a store is nothing but a container for global states, it's more like a variable which hold global states, so you can have as many of these variables as you want.

-Since **state-pool**'s core API is not built around the concept of store, this means you can still use it to manage global states without using a store, **state-pool** doesn't care where you store your global state as long as you can access them, for-instance I could choose to store my global state in a global variable and it would still work just fine.
+Since **state-pool**'s core API is not built around the concept of store, this means you can use it to manage global states without using a store. **state-pool** doesn't care where you store your global state as long as you can access them, for-instance I could choose to store my global state in a global variable and it would still work just fine.

 Here is an example
 ```js
 // Managing state without using a store import React from 'react';